tirmizee/SpringBoot-JPA-DynamicQuery-Specification/README.md

 # SpringBoot-Custom-JPA-Specification-Example

-This is an easy-to-use example of searching sorting and paging with Spring Data JPA specification.
+This is an easy-to-use example of searching, sorting and paging with Spring Data JPA specification.

 ### Sample tables